BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT is a volunteer-run organization made up of architects, designers, leaders, and entrepreneurs creating opportunities for community-building, advocacy, networking, and mentorship.
 We believe that empowering women in the design community improves and enriches the practice of architecture, the quality of the built environment, and ultimately, the human experience.

-We are thrilled for the return of BEAT’s Leadership Seminar, after a three-year hiatus due to the pandemic.
+We were thrilled for the return of BEAT’s Leadership Seminar, after a three-year hiatus due to the pandemic.
 Previously occurring on an annual basis, this event will now be held bi-annually.

 The Leadership Seminar is dedicated to exposing students and young practitioners to leaders in the architectural profession.
 From sole practitioners to partners in Toronto's leading design firms, the seminar speakers are architects and academics who have established successful careers.
 The talks and tours that follow will showcase the breadth of the profession and speak to the numerous ways to navigate a career in the built environment.